tfabris/BlueGigaEmpeg/README.txt

 of this writing, here were the steps I took:

  - Make sure that jumper JP4 on the BetzTechnik WT32i Bluetooth board is connected.
-You will need to cut this trace after you're done upgrading.
-It will need to be temporarily reconnected any time you do firmware updates to the WT32i chip.
+It needs to be connected any time you do firmware updates to the WT32i chip.

  - Make sure the Bluetooth breakout board is fully disconnected from the Arduino and all of its related electronics modules which are part of this